Iter Advisors > Resources > Blog > Tax regimes: France vs. Spain

 Social security charges and employer contributions

-In Spain, social charges, which amount to around 36% of the employee's gross salary, are calculated according to the following scale:Category | Employer | Employee | Total |
+In Spain, we calculate social security chargeswhich amount to approximately 36% of the employee's gross salary, according to the following scale:Category | Employer | Employee | Total |

 ---|---|---|---|